To Each Their Own - How Perspective Alters Things

-This comes down to a person's perspective, which is drawn from their experiences.
+This comes down to a person's perception of things, which is drawn from their experiences.
 The Handmaids, well they experienced Hell.
 No other way to describe it, unless you are either one of the Elite in Gilead or in Canada watching from the sidelines.
 These individuals are not being raped, tortured, and forced to give up every single bit of freedom.
 While the Handmaids and Martha's are.
-So the lovers of Gilead in Canada should simply go and experience it and they will be able to have the same perspective right.
+So the lovers of Gilead in Canada should simply go and experience it and they will be able to have the same perspective.
+Right?
 Wrong.
 They would still go in with their own bias and experiences.
-I mean look at Serena, she tried to speak up for the Elite women in Gilead and lost a finger and was shunned out of Gilead, yet is still devoted to the whole thing.
+I mean look at Serena, she tried to speak up for the Elite women in Gilead and lost a finger and was shunned out of Gilead, yet she is still devoted to the whole thing.

 So just because you hate weeding today doesn't mean you will always hate it.